learn-co-curriculum/js-jquery-document-ready-readme/README.md

 ## Separating and Linking Code

-This lesson doesn't render as a lab, but there are files within this repository you'll need to code along.
-Click on the Github icon in Learn, and fork and clone this repository.

 If you take a look at `index.html`, you'll notice we have jQuery-flavored JavaScript code written at the bottom.
 Our goal is to refactor this site to move that code out into `script.js`

 The first thing we need to do is load `script.js` in `index.html`.
 In the olden days (the 1990s and 2000s), we used to import our scripts in the `<head>` of our HTML documents.
 As our applications grew more interactive, our JavaScript files grew larger and our pages took longer to load.
 This was because the browser loads _everything_ in between the `<head>` tags before it attempts to render the page.
 Once the browser gets to `<body>`, it starts to load things in order (synchronously).